 The SEC has repeatedly represented to the Court that it is the institutional lenders that have needlessly caused delay in this case.
 The Mortgagees strongly dispute this.
 At the outset of the case, the Receiver took such actions that were clearly not permitted (such as commingling rents and refusing to allow lenders to credit bid) that necessitated action by the Mortgagees.
-Moreover, Fannie Mae points out that this Court has two different SEC receivership cases concurrently pending before it: Equitybuild and U.S. Securities and Exchange Commission v.
+Moreover, this Court has two different SEC receivership cases concurrently pending before it: Equitybuild and U.S. Securities and Exchange Commission v.
 Northridge Holdings, Ltd., et al., Case No. 19-cv-05957.
 The Receiver in the Northridge case is N. Neville Reid.
-Fannie Mae is involved in both cases.
-Note that Fannie Mae has not filed a single objection in the Northridge case.
-In fact, not a single objection has been filed in the Northridge case by any party since that case was filed on September 5, 2019.
-Moreover, unlike this case, the Northridge receiver sold Fannie Mae's property without dispute and paid Fannie Mae's indebtedness in full.
+One mortgagee is involved in both cases.
+Unlike this case, the Northridge receiver sold the mortgagee's property without dispute from the mortgagee and paid the mortgagee's indebtedness in full.